TechsCode-Team/UltraCustomizerWiki/addons/ultra-permissions.md

 ## UltraPermissions
 **By: Fedee**<br>
-The UltraPermissions addon can run basic actions from the plugin UltraPermissions.
+The Ultra Permissions addon can run basic actions from the plugin Ultra Permissions.
 <br>

 ### Elements List